lanhchop/adv-type/README.md

 other characters besides alphabetical letters or numbers.

-If the typfaces are named `Typeface-Regular.otf`, omit the "-Regular" by renaming the file, we will talk about font-style later.
+If the typfaces are named `Typeface-Regular.otf`, omit the "-Regular" by renaming the file.
+When the font-faces.css is generated, it'll automatically set the font style to regular.

 ### Adding New Typefaces